coelhucas/godotenv/README.md

 GodotEnv
 ------------
-This addon was made for `.env` file consuming and creation. 📁
+This addon was made for `.env` file consuming and creation in Godot Engine. 📁

 ## Installation